Leading The Industry in Drinking Water Compliance

 Water-Quality Compliance Recognition

 Several water professionals have been recognized for their exemplary water-quality compliance record.
-San Jose Water Company (SJWC), for example, was honored by the Partnership for Safe Water, a unique alliance of the USEPA, American Water Works Association, Association of Metropolitan Water Agencies and others.
+San Jose Water Company (SJWC), for example, was honored by the Partnership for Safe Water, a unique alliance of the US EPA, American Water Works Association, Association of Metropolitan Water Agencies and others.
 The award recognized SJWC’s commitment and execution of programs that improve the quality and safety of water delivered to customers.

 Water Fun Fact